Opinion: I-205 tolling activism should have Strong Towns focus

 I think that a Strong Towns approach to public engagement would not have brought us to this point.
 If we had more truly meaningful, on-the-ground inclusive, participatory citizen involvement, we could have more win-win scenarios.
 We could have a whole different feeling about how we relate to our neighbors and our governments.
 We could be working together as a community instead of joining armies and picking sides.

-Aaron Wolf is an Oregon City resident.
+Aaron Wolf is a resident of Oregon City.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.